How to Grow Your Account Management Team

 Okay, so we know what it takes to do the job and improve the job.
 But what does it take to grow the team?

 Culture is key.
-Of course you want a qualified professional on your team, but you also want a project manager who will mesh well with your existing crew.
+Of course you want a qualified professional on your team, but you also want an account manager who will mesh well with your existing crew.

 At 9 Clouds, we utilize our annual retreat (among other team-building events) to bond with one another on a more personal level and to hone our professional development.